 The Board is focussed on ensuring that the amount in the NGF remains adequate to meet SEGC's costs and any claims on the NGF and making allowance for market volatility.
-The NGF has made investment losses during in FY2022, however the Fund remains within the acceptable level set by the Board in its Capital Management Plan.
-The Board monitors risks in the market and its investment policy accordingly.
+The net assets of the NGF have increased in FY2023 due to investment gains and the Fund remains within the acceptable level set by the Board in its Capital Management Plan.